MatthieuFin/cloud-provider-openstack/docs/cinder-csi-plugin/multi-region-clouds.md

 Create a secret per openstack cluster which contains a key `cloud` and as value the subsection's name of corresponding openstack cluster in configuration file.

-These secrets are referenced in storageClass definitions to permit to identify openstack cluster assocaited to the storageClass.
+These secrets are referenced in storageClass definitions to identify openstack cluster associated to the storageClass.

 ```yaml
 apiVersion: v1